A unified diagrammatic approach to topological fixed point models: Fermions

 The vanishing of the reordering signs implies that the models of the liquid in fermionic tensors are in one-to-one correspondence to the models in array tensors which have a $\zz_2$-grading.
-Note that the latter are agnostic of the bond directions, and so the liquid we get is equal to its non-spin analogue in Section~\ref{sec:orientation_simplified}.
+Note that the latter are agnostic of the bond directions, and the liquid we get after dropping those is equal to its non-spin analogue in Section~\ref{sec:orientation_simplified}.
 A fixed array tensor model might allow for different inequivalent $\zz_2$-gradings, corresponding to different fermionic models.
 Technically, there always exists a grading by considering every configuration as even.
 Those models are trivial though, in the sense that they do not have any fermionic charges.

-We should warn the reader that despite there being a one-to-one correspondence, fermionic spin-topological and $\zz_2$-graded topological models are still different models.
-In particular, the one-to-one correspondence will break when we add other (non-topological) moves, such as invertibility, or commutativity.
+We point out that despite there being a one-to-one correspondence, fermionic spin-topological and $\zz_2$-graded topological models are still different models.
+In particular, the one-to-one correspondence will break down when we add other (non-topological) moves, such as invertibility, or commutativity.